API Reference

 The arguments are the same as full_round().

-Returns the number of tokens used by a given message.
+Returns the number of tokens used by the given prompt (i.e., list of messages and functions).

 Get the model’s completion with the current chat state.